FrankLef/cookiecutter-pkg/README.md

 This cookiecutter proposes a workflow organized with [directory structure](#directory-structure).

 The overall choices of packages is inspired from [Hypermodern Python cookiecutter].
+The cookiecutter [data-science-template] by Khuyen Tran was also very useful.

 ## Quickstart